ssadedin/ximmer/README.md

 hard to estimate.
 This is why Ximmer builds in simulation: to allow a quick and easy estimation of the performance of any tool on any data set.

+See an online [example report](http://example.ximmer.org) to get an idea what Ximmer's output looks like.

 Requirements
 ============